jadeharlev/genshin-build-tracker/README.md

    (usernames and passwords can be configured in the `docker-compose.yml` file)

-4. Open the backend solution:
+4. Your app should now be running at [localhost:8080](http://localhost:8080/swagger/index.html).

-   Open the `backend/Ayaka.sln` file in JetBrains Rider or Visual Studio.
+### Starting Development

-5. Run the backend API:
+To start development, open the backend solution:

-   Press the Run button in your IDE.
-The API will start and be accessible at `http://localhost:5077`.
+Open the `Backend/Ayaka.sln` file in JetBrains Rider or Visual Studio.